ChrisKoniniec/ChrisKoniniec.github.io/_posts/2019-04-30-Extract_Transform_Load.md

 Well first, we extracted the daily top articles from 7 news organizations.
 If my task were to gather these resources manually, you could imagine how long that part would take.
 Then, we copied them over to our personal database.
 Doing this manually on GCP using the upload/import buttons would take about 10 minutes of supervised clicking, but using Cloud SDK we can just copy our 8 lines of code over and have it done.
 Nifty!
 All-in-all, if this were a daily task, it would save us about 15-30 minutes of doing this process manually.

 The next step from here is to write a python program that will load the information from this database, extract entities and sentiment using NLP package(s), and show a report that compares news orgs based on these criteria.
 I may even add the entity and sentiment features into the extraction code, I'll have to play around with it.
 Then the final step would be automating this whole process using a scheduled Compute Engine.

+Things to do as of 4/30/19:
+  - Write tests for extraction function (make sure we're not writing in duplicates or nulls)
+  - Write transformation and analytics program

 As always, please don't hesitate to reach out to me via email with any questions, concerns, or problems with my work!
 I am very open to constructive criticism and really excited to learn things that would make my projects more efficiently.